Mirantis/mosk-hocm-contrib/README.md

 ### Contribution Requirements
 - Ensure your module is well-documented.
 - Include a `README.md` explaining the purpose and usage of the module.
-- Do not include proprietary or sensitive information.
+- Do not include proprietary or sensitive information, like password, keys, SSL certificates, etc.
+- Leave your name and contact e-mail address in the metadata, so that users of your module can reach out if necessary.
+- Please make sure to update the version of your module, when introducing changes to the code, so that users can pick up the changes consistenly.

 ## 🛠 Support & Issues